tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/PITCHME.md

 <div class="LineHeight20per"> <br></div>

-Also for Mimblewimble all senders receivers must interact to conclude a Tx.
+Mimblewimble commitments are totally confidential and ownership cannot be proved.
+Also all senders receivers must interact to conclude a Tx.

 <div class="LineHeight20per"> <br></div>